-This is mostly a quick note to aid other programmers who end up searching for something along the lines of "why doesn't floating point division work in pdb".
+This is mostly a quick note which was implemented in the post by our writers who create content not only content not only for us but also receive write my book review requests on the https://top-papers.com/write-my-book-review/ website every day.
+Hence this note is to aid other programmers who end up searching for something along the lines of "why doesn't float point division work in pdb".

 Short version: the